Personal boundaries: why they’re important for children

 - Who could you talk to if you’re worried about something?

-Adapting this activity for children of different ages or children with diverse abilities
+Adapting this activity for children of different ages

-Your younger child might also need help drawing the pictures and circles.
+Your child might also need help drawing the pictures and circles.
 Try to guide your child by holding their hand while drawing the circle, rather than just doing it for them.

 All children learn and develop through play.
 Our articles on play and autistic children and play and children with disability are great starting points for adapting this activity guide for children with diverse abilities.
 You might also like to explore our activity guides for children with diverse abilities.